codeunion/overheard-guide/a-gentle-introduction-to-computer-programming.md

   - learning-to-learn
 ---

-A common myth is computer programming is magic.
-Programmers are wizards or sorceresses floating in a darkened room, cackling while muttering incantations, and weaving spells that power everyday things like automobiles, facebook, medical devices, and airplanes.
+"Computer programming is magic!" they say.
+"Programmers are wizards or sorceresses floating in a darkened room, cackling while muttering incantations, and weaving spells that power automobiles, facebook, medical devices, and even airplanes!"

-This is not true.
-Computer programming is like patiently guiding a very stubborn, very pedantic small child with limited vocabulary and life experience through a problem you barely understand yourself.
+This is a myth.
+Computer programming is patiently guiding a very stubborn, very pedantic small child with limited vocabulary and life experience through a problem you barely understand.

-The result of guiding a computer to solve a problem is known as a program.
+This guidance is done by providing instructions to the computer using a programming language.
+Programming languages are human-friendly enough to be reasoned about as a person, while being rigid enough to be interpreted and followed by a computer.
+This set of instructions is called a program.

 All programs have three parts:

 * Outcomes - How a programs user is different because they use the program.
 * Interactions - How users work with the program.